cython/cython/docs/src/reference/extension_types.rst

  * This method may sometimes be called more than once, or possibly not at all.

   * Take this into consideration to make sure the design of your other methods are robust of this fact.

+Note that all constructor arguments will be passed as Python objects.
+This implies that non-convertible C types such as pointers or C++ objects cannot be passed into the constructor from Cython code.
+If this is needed, use a factory function instead that handles the object initialisation.
+It often helps to directly call ``__new__()`` in this function to bypass the call to the ``__init__()`` constructor.

 Finalization: ``__dealloc__()``
 ===============================